Building Fences (includes pools)

 The Building (Pools) Amendment Act 2016 came into effect on 01 January 2017.
 It requires all pools with a maximum depth of water of 400mm or more to:

 - have a physical barrier that restricts access; and

-- be inspected every three years.
+- undergo inspection every three (3) years.

 Pool inspection process

 Swimming pool owners can choose who undertakes the 3 yearly inspection of their pool.
 Either the Territorial Authority (Local Council) or an Independent Qualified Pool Inspector (IQPI) can do this.